bkry-code/php-whois/README.md

 #PHP Whois API

-Realtime PHP library for socket requests and parsing responses from WHOIS servers.
+Realtime PHP library for a socket requests and response parsing from WHOIS servers.

 ##Requirements